+SECTION 3:

-SECTION 3: ACCESS AND INFORMATION FOR ALL
+ACCESS AND INFORMATION FOR ALL

 We seek to increase the number of participants and meaningful input throughout the planning process.
-This includes traditionally underserved populations.
-Our priority is to build new relationships with community organizations to increase the diversity and number of participants who engage in activities.
+Our priority is to build new relationships with community organizations to increase the number of participants who engage in activities.

-3.1 Environmental Justice
+3.1 Community Demographics

-Title VI of the Civil Rights Act of 1964 and the 1994 President's Executive Order on Environmental Justice #12898 state that no person or group shall be excluded from participation in, or denied the benefits of, any program or activity utilizing federal funds.
-Federal law requires each federal agency or organization receiving federal funds to identify any disproportionately high and adverse health or environmental effects of its programs on minority and low-income populations.
-This means we must evaluate our plans and programs for Environmental Justice sensitivity.
-This includes expanding our outreach efforts to low-income, minority, and other disadvantaged populations.
+Title VI of the Civil Rights Act of 1964 state that no person or group shall be excluded from participation in, or denied the benefits of, any program or activity utilizing federal funds.
+Federal law requires each federal agency or organization receiving federal funds.
+This includes expanding our outreach efforts to regional communities.

-Environmental Justice (EJ) refers to the fair treatment and meaningful involvement of all people regardless of race, ethnicity, income, national origin, or educational level with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.

-This Public Participation Plan outlines the planning process that we use to identify, seek out, and engage Environmental Justice populations.
-Title VI of the Civil Rights Act of 1964 states the foundation of these efforts: 'No person in the United States shall, on the basis of race, color, or national origin be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program receiving Federal financial assistance." --Title VI of the Civil Rights Act of 1964 (42 U.S.C.
-2000) The President's 1994 Executive Order on Environmental Justice states: "Each Federal agency shall make achieving environmental justice part of its mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations."
+This Public Participation Plan outlines the planning process that we use to identify, seek out, and engage with the region's populations.

+Title VI of the Civil Rights Act of 1964 states the foundation of these efforts:

+"No person in the United States shall, on the basis of race, color, or national origin be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program receiving Federal financial assistance."
---Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations & Low-Income Populations, 1994